vuejs/vuex/docs/en/actions.md

 }
 ```

-Otherwise, you should use the old-fationed function syntax:
+Otherwise, you should use the old-fashioned function syntax:

 ```javascript
 import {callee} from './anotherActionModule'